Summit, New Jersey: 19th century

 During this time, Summit was the home of America's "antivice crusader", Anthony Comstock, who moved there about 1880 and built a house in 1892 at 35 Beekman Road, where he died in 1915.

+In 1889 the Wisner family built a house at 165 Hobart Avenue which later became the Reeves-Reed Arboretum.
+In 1891 the first library was built although it was eventually outgrown.
+Today it is the Summit Playhouse operated by the Paper Mill Playhouse.
+A post office was also built in 1893 but that too was outgrown and is today the Roots Steakhouse while a Police headquarters was built in 1896.

 In the 19th century, Summit served as a nearby getaway spot for wealthy residents of New York City in search of fresh air.
 Weekenders or summer vacationers would reach Summit by train and relax at large hotels and smaller inns and guest houses.
 Calvary Episcopal Church was built in 1894–1895; the New York Times called it a "handsome new house of worship".
+During its peak as an escape for the wealth of New York four large resort hotels would be built in Summit, the largest, Beechwood Hotel, had over 200 rooms and one of the first elevators in the state.